-I believe fasting can be useful in denying your own bodily appetites to focus instead instead on God.
+I believe fasting can be useful in denying your own bodily appetites to focus instead on God.
 And that can be a useful practice that draws one closer to God.
-But I have found it takes a lot of discipline.
+I have found it takes a lot of discipline.
 Not to avoid the food.
 But to stay focused on God during that period.
-But, again, it is well worth it.
+However, it is well worth it.

-In this passage Isaiah shares a different kind of fasting.
+In this passage, Isaiah shares a different kind of fasting.
 One I believe we could all easily practice.
-It involves self denial.
+It involves self-denial.
 But rather than for meditative purposes, it is so that I can give.
 The fasting Isaiah is talking about is taking what you would ordinarily spend on yourself and giving it to those who are in need.
 To use my fasting to feed the hungry, shelter the homeless, and clothe the naked.
-For example, rather than going out to eat, buy a gift card from the restaurant and give it to a homeless person.
+For example, rather than going out to eat, buy a gift card from a restaurant and give it to a homeless person.
 According to Isaiah, that is the kind of fasting God has chosen.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.